Ecosophy: Næss's definition

 Næss defined ecosophy in the following way:

-While a professor at University of Oslo in 1972, Arne Næss, introduced the terms "deep ecology movement" and "ecosophy" into environmental literature.
+While a professor at the University of Oslo in 1972, Arne Næss, introduced the terms "deep ecology movement" and "ecosophy" into environmental literature.
 Næss based his article on a talk he gave in Bucharest in 1972 at the Third World Future Research Conference.
-As Drengson notes in Ecophilosophy, Ecosophy and the Deep Ecology Movement: An Overview, "In his talk Næss discussed the longer-range background of the ecology movement and its connection with respect for Nature and the inherent worth of other beings."
+As Drengson notes in Ecophilosophy, Ecosophy and the Deep Ecology Movement: An Overview, "In his talk, Næss discussed the longer-range background of the ecology movement and its connection with respect for Nature and the inherent worth of other beings."
 Næss's view of humans as an integral part of a "total-field image" of Nature contrasts with the alternative construction of ecosophy outlined by Guattari.

 The term ecological wisdom, synonymous with ecosophy, was introduced by Næss in 1973.
 The concept has become one of the foundations of the deep ecology movement.
 All expressions of values by Green Parties list ecological wisdom as a key value—it was one of the original Four Pillars of the Green Party and is often considered the most basic value of these parties.
 It is also often associated with indigenous religion and cultural practices.
 In its political context, it is necessarily not as easily defined as ecological health or scientific ecology concepts.